IkerLopDev/IkerLopDev/README.md

 # 💫 About Me:
-🔭 CS student and Software Developer
+🔭 CS student and Software Developer, mostly interested in System Administration.

 ## 🌐 Socials: